-The Nomination and Compensation Committee at its meeting on 17 December 2018 verified compliance with the Selection Policy of the Board of Directors in financial year 2018.
-During this year, only one vacancy occurred in the context of the resignation submitted by Mr. Noboru Katsu as a member of the Board of Directors and of the Nomination and Compensation Committee itself, with effect from 2 April 2018.
-The Company's Board of Directors formally recognised this resignation and co-opted Mr. Shinichi Hori as a member of the Board of Directors on a proprietary basis.
+The Nomination and Compensation Committee at its meeting on 16 December 2019 verified compliance with the Selection Policy of the Board of Directors in financial year 2019.
+During this year, only two vacancy occurred:

+• On one part, in the context of the resignation submitted by Mr.

+Tomofumi Osaki as a proprietary member of the Board of Directors, with effect from 2 April 2019.
+The Company's Board of Directors formally recognised this resignation and, in accordance to the shareholders agreement between Acek Desarrollo y Gestión Industrial, S.L. and Mitsui & Co.
+Ltd. described in section A.7., coopted Mr. Katsutoshi Yokoi as a member of the Board of Directors on a proprietary basis.

-Given the prospect of the resignation of Mr. Noboru Katsu on 26 February 2018, and before such, the Nomination and Compensation Committee, in accordance with Article 529r of the Spanish Companies Act and Article 41.1. (f) of the Board of Directors' Regulations, drew up the corresponding report on the proposal for the appointment of Mr. Shinichi Hori.
-As stated in the aforementioned report, the Nomination and Compensation Committee took into account the Selection Policy of the Board of Directors and the Guidelines for the knowledge, skills, diversity and experience required on the Board of Directors regarding the Board of Directors in its assessment of the proposed appointment and concluded that Mr. Shinichi Hori had the competence, experience and merits required to hold the position of member of the Board of Directors of the Company.
+Prior to this, given the prospect of the resignation of Mr. Tomofumi Osaki, on 3 April 2019 the Nomination and Compensation Committee, in accordance with Article 529r of the Spanish Companies Act and Article 41.1. (f) of the Board of Directors' Regulations, drew up the corresponding report on the proposal for the appointment of Mr. Katsutoshi Yokoi.
+As stated in the aforementioned report, the Nomination and Compensation Committee took into account the Selection Policy of the Board of Directors and the Guidelines for the knowledge, skills, diversity and experience required on the Board of Directors regarding the Board of Directors in its assessment of the proposed appointment and concluded that Mr. Katsutoshi Yokoi had the competence, experience and merits required to hold the position of member of the Board of Directors of the Company.